 You will have to give up some things, yes, but not all of your simple pleasures all the time.

-If you love pastries and your goal is to lose weight, go in knowing that you are allowed to eat what you want 90% of the time.
+If you love pastries and your goal is to lose weight, go in knowing that you are allowed to eat what you want

 If you’re working on starting your own business, you don’t have to become a hermit until you launch (maybe just a semi-hermit??).
 Just make sure that you’re giving yourself ample time to get work done in a timely manner… unless you want to be stuck in your current job for years to come.